Halceles / Haleceles

 There are no official color images of this character, at least none that I could find.
 Another character in the manga stated that Halceles was wearing black, but the decorations were up to me, so I went with the usual sorcerer cliches of gold and red stones.
 Besides, I like that color combination.

 Since the whole thing is pretty much black on black on black on black, I tried to use contrasting fabrics and textures.
-The underskirt is matte, the robe is crepe back satin, and the cape is microsuede, and has a matte surface and is self-lining.
+The underskirt is matte, the robe is crepe back satin, and the cloak is microsuede, and has a matte surface.
+The cloak is unlined to minimize heat and weight.
+The "wrong" side of the fabric was smooth and just a little shiny, so it looks fine.

 The headdress was made from craft foam, glue (thank you EntropyHouse for the awesome tutorial), rub and buf, gold paint, acrylic floor wax for sealing, ribbon, jewelry findings, an oval red glass jewel, red glass beads, gold glass seed beads, and beading wire.
 The beaded drape is detachable.
 The whole thing actually held up better than I expected.